dan-velez/binarylogic/notes/notes-react.md

 * Maybe create the `JShell` first to have something to work with.
 Include java builtings.
 Tab completion, copy and pasting lines.

+* IcedHttp should be first, along with IcedSH.
+These will be used to build up the rest of programs.

   * JNeuralNet - CLI neural net.
 Train on CLI.
 Has a Data Scaper.
   * HttpClient
   * Shell